Vanilla-OS/documentation/docs/apx/index.md

 and limiting the risk of breaking due to incompatible, poorly constructed or conflicting packages.

-This is done by installing software inside one or more "managed" containers, which are fully managed by `apx` and have restricted access to your system's resources, while still being able to use the same drivers, display server, etc.
+It gets done by installing software inside one or more containers fully managed by `apx` having restricted access to your system's resources while still being able to use the same drivers, display server, etc.

-Your home directory is mapped inside the container, so you can access your configuration files, preferences and other vital data needed by the installed packages, as well as being able to access your own files from the installed software, e.g. by opening a file in LibreOffice.
+Your home directory is mapped inside the container so you can access your configuration files, preferences and other vital data needed by the installed packages, as well as being able to access your files from the installed software, e.g. by opening a file in LibreOffice.

 ### Host system

-While installing software on the host is against the ideology of the project, there are cases where this cannot be avoided, for example when you need to install a kernel module.
+While installing software on the host is against the project's ideology, there are cases where it is essential.
+For example, when you need to install a kernel module or driver.

-In cases like this, you can use the command `abroot exec apt install <package_name>*` to bypass the container and install directly on the host, *but be aware that this is not recommended*.
+In cases like this, you can use the `abroot exec apt install <package_name>*` or `abroot shell apt install <package_name>` command to bypass the container and install directly on the host, *but be aware that this is not recommended*.

 ### Multiple sources